Business Owner Survey Concludes M&A Advisors Add Significant Value

 A recent survey concluded that engaging a M&A Advisor or Investment Banker adds significant value to the seller during the business sale process.

-The summary included 63 participants whose companies were sold between 2010-2014.
-It represented 18 industries, and included lower middle and middle market participants, with companies ranging in value from a few million to almost $250 million.
+The survey explored observations from business owners after selling their companies.
+The study included 63 participants whose companies were sold between 2010-2014.
+It represented 18 industries and included owners of privately-held businesses ranging in value from a few million to almost $250 million.

 How M&A Advisors Add Value